RISE-Remote-Intranet-School-Environment/MSN/README.md

 ![Home Page](Screenshot/homePage.png)

 ## Calendar
 Calendar is where you can see your planning.
 You have different view : monthly, weekly or daily.
-You also have access to a to do list.
-There is a floating button that lets you enter a new event in your calendar or in your to do.
+You can add en event by clicking on the date of the day and you also have access to a to do list via the floating button.

 ![Weekly](Screenshot/weekly.png) ![Events](Screenshot/Events.png) ![Add Event](Screenshot/Add_event.png) ![To Do List](Screenshot/To_do.png)